-- ONE of these required works must be in graphite pencil only. - Any variety of wet or dry media (i.e. charcoal, pen & ink, colored pencils, paint, mixed media, found materials, etc.) can be used to complete the other required pieces (see additional guidelines below about materials for the 3-D piece) - The self-portrait can be 3-D as long as it is still done from direct observation.
+- ONE of these required works must be in graphite pencil only. - Any variety of wet or dry media (i.e. charcoal, pen & ink, colored pencils, paint, mixed media, found materials, etc.) can be used to complete the other required pieces (see additional guidelines below about materials for the 3-D piece) - The self-portrait must be done from direct observation using a mirror.
+The self-portrait can be 3-D as long as it is still done from direct observation.
 If you submit a 3-D self-portrait, you must still submit a separate 3-D piece for the fourth bullet point above - Drawing/working from photographs may not be substituted for any of these required submissions; the object study, self-portrait, and landscape must be created from direct observation of yourself and your surroundings.

-• Digital illustrations and photographs may NOT be submitted for the required pieces but may be submitted as part of the three remaining portfolio pieces.
+Digital illustrations and photographs may NOT be submitted for the required pieces but may be submitted as part of the four remaining portfolio pieces.